Hi, I am Tamsin Grainger

 What I am up to now

-I am writing a book, Working with Death and Loss in Shiatsu Practice, and I walk a lot (Spain, Austria, France etc) and when I travel I offer to exchange Shiatsu for a bed.
-It’s a wonderful way to connect with people and broaden my Shiatsu experience.
+I am writing a book, Working with Death and Loss in Shiatsu Practice, and I walk a lot (Spain, Austria, France etc).
+When I travel I offer to exchange Shiatsu for a bed – it’s a wonderful way to connect with people and broaden my Shiatsu experience.

-At home in Edinburgh I am about to start working at my local hospice, giving Shiatsu to day- and in-patents there as part of the Complementary Therapies Team.
+At home in Edinburgh I love working with my clients, and I work at my local hospice, giving Shiatsu to day-patients and in-patents there as part of the Complementary Therapies Team.

-I love to teach Shiatsu and this Autumn will be leading a workshop on Death and Shiatsu in Athens, as well as teaching the Year 1 students in Scotland.
+I love to teach Shiatsu and this Summer I will be leading a workshop on Death and Shiatsu in Athens, as well as teaching the Year 1 students in Scotland.
 In 2020 I am happy to say I will be launching the book and sharing that work at The European Shiatsu Congress in Amsterdam.

 I graduated from the Glasgow School of Shiatsu in 1992 having studied the Zen Shiatsu (Masunaga) style, including Five Element (Chinese Medicine) theory, anatomy, pathology and counselling skills, plus related exercises and diet.

 I have continued to further my studies, concentrating on Shiatsu during pregnancy and with babies and children (working with Suzanne Yates and Peter Walker), Shiatsu as part of cancer care (working with Thea Bailey among others), and working with those who are HIV positive and their carers.
-I have worked a lot recently with those with depression and am dealing daily with clients who suffer back, neck and shoulder pain.
+I have a lot of experience with those who have depression and I am dealing daily with clients who suffer back, neck and shoulder pain.

 I have practised Shiatsu in various settings, notably Scottish Widows (two-and-a-half years), The Scottish Office, and Body Positive.